supragma/supragma/SECURITY.md

 We support the past two SuPragma releases (for example, SuPragma 1.12.x and Go 1.13.x).

 ## Reporting a Vulnerability
-Email raj@supragma.com and Raj will personally see to it that the security vulnerability gets dealth with.
+Email raj@supragma.com and Raj will personally see to it that the security vulnerability gets dealth with. put SECURITY VULN in the subject of the email.